rich-s-d/C-Sharp-Cheat-Sheets/README.md

 namespace GradeBook.Math;
 ```
 ## .NET exceptions
-Null referernce exception = using a field or variable that has not been initialised.
+Null referernce exception = using a field or variable that has not been initialised and thereby == Null.